dchristl/esp32_nat_router_extended/README.md

 Check the marked parameters and files like below (ckeck the COM-Port for your environment).

-Check the adresses like below:
+Check the addresses like below:

 ### First install/ Reset